+'''

+ip igmp snooping

+router-portexpire-time

+This command configures the querier timeout.
+Use the no form to restore the

+default.

+'''

-ip igmp snooping This command configures the querier timeout.
-Use the no form to restore the router-port-expire- default. time ip igmp snooping router-port-expire-time seconds no ip igmp snooping router-port-expire-time seconds - The time the switch waits after the previous querier stops before it considers it to have expired.
+ip igmp snooping router-port-expire-time seconds

+no ip igmp snooping router-port-expire-time

+seconds - The time the switch waits after the previous querier stops before it considers it to have expired.
 (Range: 1-65535; Recommended Range: 300-500)